realityexpander/How_to_program_from_ground_up/05-Software.md

     > My conspiracy theory of the origin of Pac-Man...
     >
     >  [<img src="assets/pacman_bytes.png" width="150">](./assets/pacman_bytes.png) ⬅  ︎🅿🅐🅒-🅼🅐🅝 eating 1 byte.
+    >
+    > 4 bits are called a "nibble" and can represent 16 different values (0-15).

   - ### Hexadecimal Counting <a name="hexadecimal-counting"></a>
   - ###### hexadecimal-counting